CIA Tibetan program: 1958–1960

-Gompo Tashi, the leader of a band of Tibetan resistance fighters who were receiving support from the CIA, established his headquarters in Triguthang.
-Thousands of Tibetan resistance fighters gathered there, calling themselves the "Tensung Dhanglang Magar" (Voluntary Force for the Defense of Buddhism).
-Two CIA trained Tibetan radio operators were witnessing this and messaging the CIA, which led to the CIA establishing the Camp Hale program to train Tibetan fighters in guerilla tactics.
-The CIA also made numerous supply drops throughout the year to these resistance fighters.
-The first drop included 15000 Lee-Enfield rifles, which matched the magazine shape and ammunition type of the rifles used by the Chinese forces, making them more versatile in combat (and less clearly American-sourced).
+Gompo Tashi leader of a Tibetan band of resistance fighters receiving support from the CIA established his headquarters in Triguthang.
+Thousands of Tibetan resistance fighters gathered there, calling themselves the "Tensung Dhanglang Magar (Voluntary Force for the Defense of Buddhism).
+Two CIA trained Tibetan radio operators were witnessing and messaging the CIA.
+This led to the CIA establishing training of Tibetan Guerilla fighters at Camp Hale in Colorado.
+The CIA would make numerous supply drops throughout the year to the resistance fighters.
+The first drop included 15000 Lee-Enfield rifles.

 In March 1959 the Dalai Lama was invited to attend a function in Lhasa by the Chinese.
-The Tibetan people were worried that the Dalai Lama would be abducted by the Chinese, as this invitation was very clearly a thinly veiled trap.
-As a response "violent anti-Chinese demonstrations occurred throughout the city".
-This was one of the sparks that incited the 1959 Tibetan uprising.
+The Tibetan people were worried that the Dalai Lama would be abducted by the Chinese.
+As a response “violent anti-Chinese demonstrations occurred throughout the city”.
+This led to the 1959 Tibetan uprising.
 Since they had feared he risked kidnapping, they decided to protect him by moving him to an area that was located just outside Lhasa.
-After his relocation, Chinese Communist Authorities claimed that the Dalai Lama had been kidnapped by these Tibetan rebels, and began a militarized search for him.
-This would be an issue because of that same month, the Dalai Lama had been named as a delegate to the National Peoples Congress.
+After his relocation, the Chinese Communist authorities claimed that the Dalai Lama had been kidnapped by these Tibetan rebels, and began a militarized search for him.
+This would be an issue because in the same month, the Dalai Lama had been named as a delegate to the National People's Congress.
 The attacks made on Chinese people to protect the Dalai Lama prompted the Chinese to retaliate, as they believed the treaty had been broken.